bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="SetTimeout(function(){}, 20);" />
 </p>

-And to make it wait, we&apos;re going to use a method in Javascript that we haven&apos;t talked about yet.
+<p>And to make it wait, we&apos;re going to use a method in Javascript that we
+haven&apos;t talked about yet.
 And we&apos;ll get more into this in a future lesson, but this is a good place to introduce it.
 We&apos;re going to use set time out.
 And set time out well, wait a certain amount of time to do